 Renters insurance is a must-have requirement for tenants when owning an Orlando rental property.
 However, you should direct your tenants to consult a licensed insurance broker or provider.

-Renters Insurance Advice from a Property Manager
+Renters Insurance Advice from an Orlando Property Management Professional

 While dealing with renters insurance may come across as intimidating, the process is fairly easy.
 Purchasing a renters insurance policy is highly valuable, and I strongly encourage all tenants to do so.
 You never know when accidents can happen— insurance coverage will save you from dealing with high expenses and consequences that come with not having coverage.